oferei/json-gate/README.md

 The error messages are human-friendly and detailed.
 For example: "JSON object property 'user.password': length is 3 when it should be at least 6".
-Ready to be shrink-wrapped and shipped in a 400 Bad Request response!
+Ready to be shrink-wrapped in a _400 Bad Request_ response and shipped to the client!

+Equaly helpful error message are produced in the case of a malformed schema, to assist you during development.
+For example: "Schema property 'num': 'exclusiveMaximum' attribute is a number when it should be a boolean".

 ### Synchronous/Asynchronous